Four Corner Hustlers

-The Four Corner Hustlers (4CH) is an African American street gang founded in the West Garfield Park neighborhood on the West Side of Chicago in the 1960s by Walter Wheat and Freddy Gauge.
+The Four Corner Hustlers (4CH) is an American street gang founded in the West Garfield Park neighborhood on the West Side of Chicago in the 1960s by Walter "King" Wheat and Freddy Gauge.
 The Four Corner Hustlers at first were a single gang that would wear the colors black and brown.

-They were not in an alliance until the Vice Lords and the Four Corner Hustlers became allies, which later formed the group now known as People Nation.
+In 1977, the Four Corner Hustlers became allies with the Vice Lords.
 The gang has a reputation to be the most violent and feared street gang on the West Side of Chicago.

 Symbols

-The gang colors are black and red; black and gold; and black, red and gold, serving under Vice Lords.
+The Four Corner Hustlers primarily use the colors black and gold.

+Similar to the Vice Lords other People Nation gangs, the Four Corners Hustlers represent themselves with a champagne glass, the Playboy bunny, a globe, a crescent moon with a five-pointed star, a pair of dice, a top hat with a cane and glove, and a black diamond.